tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 retrieval of state information for slice policies on network devices.
 The slice policy YANG data model is outside the scope of this document, and is defined in {{!I-D.bestbar-teas-yang-slice-policy}}.

-# Applicability to Path Control Technologies

-The slice policy modes described in this document are agnostic to the technology used to setup paths that carry slice aggregate traffic.
-One or more paths connecting the endpoints of the mapped IETF network slices may be selected to steer the corresponding traffic streams over the resources allocated for the slice aggregate.

-For example, once the feasible paths within a slice policy topology are selected, it is possible to use RSVP-TE protocol {{!RFC3209}} to setup or signal the LSPs that would be used to carry the slice aggregate traffic.
-Specific extensions to RSVP-TE protocol to enable signaling of slice aggregate aware RSVP LSPs are outside the scope of this document.

-Alternatively, Segment Routing (SR) {{!RFC8402}} may be used and the feasible paths can be realized by steering over specific segments or segment-lists using an SR policy.
-Further details on how the slice policy modes presented in this document can be realized over an SR network is discussed in
-{{!I-D.bestbar-spring-scalable-ns}}, and {{!I-D.bestbar-lsr-spring-sa}}.

 # IANA Considerations